telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

           <script src="https://kendo.cdn.telerik.com/blazor/{{site.uiForBlazorLatestVersion}}/telerik-blazor.min.js" defer></script>
         </head>

-    Make sure that the version in the URL matches the version of the Telerik UI for Blazor package.
+    >note Make sure that the version in the URL matches the version of the Telerik UI for Blazor package.

 #end